-ReConnect

-Provide alternative travel options for stranded customers when service is impacted by unplanned disruptions, delays, or detours by offering free rides from Transportation Network Companies (TNCs) like taxis or Uber and Lyft.

-Easier to Use More Timely & Reliable

-Next stop bus displays

-Will make navigation on buses easier for all customers by adding visual next-stop displays on buses with compatible hardware.
-This will especially benefit customers who are deaf or hard of hearing.

-Audio announcement improvements on buses

-Will improve the quality and usefulness of audio announcements on buses by troubleshooting announcement systems and updating the announcement format to include upcoming bus stops, cross streets, connections to other routes, and other important landmarks.

-Onboard decal overhaul

-Will improve the customer experience by using interior ad space on buses, TRAX, and FrontRunner to provide useful information about riding, trip planning, fares, and etiquette on board buses and trains.

-New Customer Feedback system

-Will improve the experience of resolving issues with customer service by implementing a new customer feedback system.
-The new system will reduce response times, improve response quality, and provide transparent updates that customers can conveniently monitor online.
+ReConnect Provide alternative travel options for stranded Status: Ongoing customers when service is impacted by unplanned CX Focus Area(s) disruptions, delays, or detours by offering free rides Easier to Use from Transportation Network Companies (TNCs) More Timely & Reliable like taxis or Uber and Lyft.
+Next stop bus Will make navigation on buses easier for all Status: Upcoming customers by adding visual next-stop displays displays CX Focus Area(s) on buses with compatible hardware.
+This will Easier to Use especially benefit customers who are deaf or hard of hearing.
+Audio Will improve the quality and usefulness of audio Status: Upcoming announcements on buses by troubleshooting announcement CX Focus Area(s) announcement systems and updating the improvements on Easier to Use announcement format to include upcoming bus buses stops, cross streets, connections to other routes, and other important landmarks.
+Onboard decal Will improve the customer experience by using Status: Upcoming overhaul interior ad space on buses, TRAX, and FrontRunner CX Focus Area(s) to provide useful information about riding, trip Easier to Use planning, fares, and etiquette on board buses and trains.
+New Customer Will improve the experience of resolving issues Status: Upcoming with customer service by implementing a new Feedback system CX Focus Area(s) customer feedback system.
+The new system will Easier to Use reduce response times, improve response quality, and provide transparent updates that customers can conveniently monitor online.

+Contactless and Mobile Fare Payment Improvements Will make it easier to pay fares and manage FAREPAY Cards by replacing multiple standalone fare payment options with an integrated platform known as Account-Based Ticketing (ABT).
+ABT will support multiple fare payment options, like electronic tap cards, contactless bank cards, and mobile phones.
+Status: Upcoming CX Focus Area(s) Easier to Use Digital Signage at 200 South Bus Stops Will improve access to real-time information about bus departures in downtown Salt Lake City by adding digital screens to the upgraded bus stops on 200 South.
+Status: Upcoming CX Focus Area(s) Easier to Use Temporary passenger information signage Makes it easier to find accurate service information by providing easy-to-understand signage at impacted stops and stations.
+Status: Ongoing CX Focus Area(s) Easier to Use Detour / UTA Event Ambassadors Assisting customers during construction projects, station closures, and major events by providing employees at key locations to help with navigation and service information.
+Status: Ongoing CX Focus Area(s) Easier to Use Upgrade audio and visual announcements system Improve the volume and clarity of audio announcements on all modes (bus, train, FrontRunner, etc.) by upgrading or replacing audio and visual announcement systems on vehicles and platforms.
+Status: Customer Idea CX Focus Area(s) Easier to Use